 But, the action cameras are the “extras kings”.
 Not only that you will get the waterproof housing, but you will get numerous mounts for bikes, cars, body, and so on.
 This means a lot for making your videos much more interesting as you can choose various shooting angles.

 Our selection features only reliable brands, and we strongly advise you to stay away from fakes and flimsy gadgets: you won’t save money in the long-term if you get a bad camera you constantly have to fix or replace.

-Dimensions: 12.1 x 9.1 x 5.3 inches
+Dimensions: 12.1 x 9.1 x 5.3 in

-Specifications: 1.0-inch 20.1 Megapixel* CMOS sensor; f/1.8-2.8 lens; DIGIC 7 Image Processor; 8 fps; built-in Wi-Fi
+Specific features: 1.0-inch 20.1 Megapixel CMOS sensor, f/1.8-2.8 lens, DIGIC 7 Image Processor, 8 fps, built-in Wi-Fi

-Description: This Canon PowerShot G7 X is great for any sort of outdoor adventures because it has a compact construction, so you can easily fit it in your backpack.
+Description: The Canon PowerShot G7 X Digital Camera is great for any sort of outdoor adventures because it has a compact construction, so you can easily fit it in your backpack.

-Apart from a nice looking design, this camera has an increased performance, since in includes a CMOS sensor with dimensions of 1.0-inch and 20.1 megapixels.
+Apart from a nice looking design, this camera has an increased performance, since it includes a CMOS sensor with dimensions of 1.0-inch and 20.1 megapixels.

 With the help of this sensor, you can shoot photos or videos very fast.
-The lens is very bright so that you can ignore poor lighting conditions and still take great photos.
+The lens is very bright, so that you can ignore poor lighting conditions and still take great photos.
 That’s because the focal range of the lens is f/1.8-2.8.

 The processor it uses is a new and improved version, the DIGIC 7.
-This has the sweet feat of autofocus and pristine images so that your photos can be crystal clear.
+This has the sweet feature of autofocus and pristine images so that your photos can be crystal clear.
 With a capturing speed of 8 fps in various modes, including JPEG and RAW, you’ll never miss a moment of your hiking trip.

-Weight: 1.83 pounds
+Weight: 1.83 lb